Alabama Medicare Supplements

 Medicare Part B has a deductible of $198 that you are responsible for paying.
 Part B only covers 80% of Medicare-approved amounts.
 Without a Medicare Supplement, you are responsible for the other 20%.
 This means you will pay 20% for all of your Doctor visits, ER visits, blood tests, lab work, X-rays, and other diagnostic tests such as an MRI or CT scan.
-You will have to pay 20% for expensive treatments like chemotherapy and durable medical equipment.
+You will have to pay 20% for expensive treatments like chemotherapy, kidney dialysis, and durable medical equipment.
 Medicare does not put a cap on your out-of-pocket costs like your previous insurance plans.
 That is why it is essential to enroll in a Medicare Supplement to keep your cost low and predictable.
 Medical bills for severe and chronic illnesses can ruin you financially if you don’t have a Medicare Supplement.
 The money you have set aside for your retirement could quickly be wiped out.

 With a Medicare Supplement, you have the freedom to go to any Doctor or Hospital in the United States that accepts Medicare patients.
 You can see specialists without a referral, and your coverage goes with you when you travel anywhere in the United States.
 Medicare Supplements do not cover outpatient prescription drugs, so you’ll need to enroll in a Medicare Part D Prescription Drug Plan.
 To apply for a Medicare Supplement, you must register for Medicare Part A and Part B.